joseph-grabinger/Coordinator/README.md

 To pass data to routes (`Routable` or `TabRoutable`) enums with associated values can be used.

-This is especially useful to for example pass the corresponding coordinator to the route.
+This is especially useful to for example pass the corresponding coordinator to a route.

 However, when using associated values, `String` or any other `RawRepresentable` can't be used.
 Thus a custom `id` must be constructed based on the associated value.